crimclark/animator/README.md

 There is a max of 8 sequencers.
 If you go over the max, they will be replaced in "first in first out" order  (so the 9th sequence will replace the first, 10th will replace the 2nd, etc).

-Press a snapshot button to store the current state.
+Press a snapshot pad to store the current state.
+If you press the same pad again, it will set all sequencers back to that state.
+To overwrite a snapshot, hold the "clear" pad and select the snapshot that you want to overwrite.

 ## options